An Aged-Care Worker’s Guide

 You’ve got several logical explanations:

-- your client suffers from deafness (the rational and most common one)
+- your client is hearing impaired (the logical and most common one)

-- your client is from a non-English background
+- your client is from a non-English speaking background

 - your client is sick

 - your client is cranky and in a very, very, very bad mood (is it too late to run away?)